kyle-pena-nlp/distr_mflux/README.md

 ## Introduction

 This repository is a prototype of a distributed platform for image generation using the NATs message protocol.

+It uses a Bun service to orchestra the selection of a worker from a worker queue and relies entirely on NATs (no HTTP requests involved).

 ## Overview